The-H-Project/GettingCleaningData/README.md

 Version: 24 October 2015

 ## Purpose
 This repository contains the R script, codebook, and readme files as necessary to meet Course Project requirements.
-The Course Project asks students to take a dataset, tidy the data (where possible), and provide a summary of selected variables.
+The Course Project asks students to take a dataset and provide a summary of selected variables, in accordance tidy data principles.

 ## Source & License
 This project uses the 'Human Activity Recognition Using Smartphones Dataset' (hereafter, 'UCI HAR Dataset') at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip